ezzieyguywuf/freecadTopoTesting/README.md

    `TNaming`.
 I've added a lot of commentary, some of it rambling, and I've also renamed their variables to things that make more sense to me.
 This may be a good starting point if you need to sort of figure out what this `TNaming` thing is and how it works.
 4. `runCase4()` this is a straight up copy-and-paste of the opencascade sample code.
-I have not compiled or run this code yet, just including it because it helps to look at their 'clean' vanilla example sometimes, without all my extra commentary.
+It should compile and run properly.
+I've begun to extend it to show some of the geometery as well as prototype how we may use this in FreeCAD

 # python parsers
 `DumpDataViewer.py` is intended to be used on a txt file that contains the full output of